li-clutter-org/loadimpact-cli/README.md

 ## Configuration

-Before running the loadimpact cli you need to add your Load Impact API token and the default project you wish to work with to the config file.
+Before running the loadimpact cli you need to add your [Load Impact V3 API token](https://app.loadimpact.com/account/api-token)(located at the user profile settings) and the default project you wish to work with to the config file.

 The config file will be placed: